aws/serverless-application-model/README.md

 ### Setting up development environment

-You'll need to have Python 3.7+ installed.
+The only prerequisite is to have Python 3.7+ installed.

 Create a [virtual environment](https://docs.python.org/3/library/venv.html):